 In the third century BC, the Jewish translators of the Septuagint usually translated qahal with the Greek word ekklesia, which meant about the same thing.
 (The Hebrew book entitled Qoheleth, “the Preacher,” is still known to us by its Greek name “Ecclesiastes.”)

-Background: Greeks used ekklesia to refer to a group with authority and a unifying purpose, for instance a chartered, governing assembly (Liddell and Scott: the “assembly duly summoned”).
+Background: Greeks used ekklesia to refer to a group with authority and a unifying purpose, for instance a chartered governing assembly (Liddell and Scott: the “assembly duly summoned”).
 The ancient Greek historian Xenophon describes a group called upon to render a decision about the requests of ambassadors during wartime, calling them ekkletos (called out).
 The assembly of pagans in Ephesus is called an ekklesia in Acts 19:32.
 An ekklesia was summoned when official decisions or judgments had to be made.
 Presiding over an ekklesia was an overseer, or episkopos.

 When Israel’s God finally appeared in the flesh, thousands of the faithful acknowledged Him as Lord.
 Those who believed in their God when He appeared were still the qahal, the ekklesia, as they always had been.
 To their number were quickly added many Gentile converts, until within a generation the Jewish membership in the ekklesia became a minority.

 At the same time, when the God of Israel appeared in the flesh, there were descendants of Israel who did not receive Him.
 Paul writes that their unbelief separates them from the Source of life, just as the faithfulness of believers unites them to Him.
 In this he echoes Christ’s teaching on the believer’s union with God through faith, and the cutting-off of the unfaithful.
 By unbelief, those who disbelieved in their God when He appeared, placed themselves outside the promises made to Abraham for his believing offspring: the ekklesia.